I. Genuine, Not an Imitation

 III.
 Blessed by Love but Damned by Hate

 In a 2014 cover story for Creative Lofting—an Atlanta-based monthly publication—Maurice Garland detailed how Decatur, Georgia’s own B.o.B was globally beloved, but locally overlooked.
-Somewhere between the chart-topping “Nothin' On You” and the party-starting "We Still In This Bitch,” his music drifted too far from the city’s pulse, and his presence couldn’t be felt in the city’s concrete.
+Somewhere between the chart-topping “Nothin’ On You” and the party-starting “We Still In This Bitch,” his music drifted too far from the city’s pulse.
+The city couldn’t feel his presence in its concrete.
 Remaining present allows the idea of neighborhood glory, but to be blessed with love from home also means the risk of being damned by hate.

 Hate is what Migos felt on June 11, 2014.
-The trio attended a party at the Gwinnett County Quality Inn, a hotel located north of Atlanta where the three call home.
+The trio attended a party at the Gwinnett County Quality Inn, a hotel located north of Atlanta, where the three call home.
 What should’ve been a joyous celebration was disrupted by a shooting.
 Two men entered the party and began firing into the small crowd of 40.
 The Migos escaped unscathed, but an innocent bystander, Paris Brown, 23, wasn’t so lucky; she lost her life that night.
-Local news reported the violence was driven by an ongoing six-month feud between Migos and 2G, another local rap group.
+Local news reported that the violent episode was the result of an ongoing six-month feud between Migos and 2G, another local rap group.

-Following Brown’s death, the intended target was revealed to be Offset, whose life before rap was far different than his lifestyle today.
+Following Brown’s death, we learned that Offset was the intended target.
 In an interview with The FADER following his eight-month incarceration for a probation violation in 2013, he said the following about life before rapping with his cousins:

 “We’re all brothers.
 They’re my cousins, but we’re family.
 I’m 21, Quavo’s the oldest.
 We all treat each other the same, we’re grown men.
 Ain’t no little brother going on.
 When we met, I was in the streets and they put me on the stage; they told me to go ahead and start rapping.
 I took that and ran with it cause I didn't really have no way else out the streets.
 We had our spot before the rap took off, we were already getting money.
 The spot was the bando, that’s what we called it.
 There was a lot of things going on that I really don’t wanna talk about.” —Offset, “Interview: Offset of Migos”

-On the fourth episode of FX’s Atlanta, "The Streisand Effect,” Paper Boi presents his ethos for rapping: “I scare people at ATMs, boy,” he says.
+In the fourth episode of FX’s Atlanta, “The Streisand Effect,” Paper Boi presents his ethos for rapping: “I scare people at ATMs, boy,” he says.
 “I have to rap.
 That’s what rap is: making the best out of a bad situation.”
-The same sentiment can be found in the stories of countless rappers who pivoted into hip-hop from a life in the streets.
-21 Savage told Seth Rogen it was drug money from the uncle of his murdered best friend who funded the studio setup following the rapper being shot six times.
+We find the same sentiment in the stories of countless rappers who pivoted into hip-hop from a life in the streets.
+21 Savage told Seth Rogen it was drug money from the uncle of his murdered best friend who funded the studio setup after the rapper was shot six times.